editing

 Creative Director, Editor-in-Chief, 2016 — 2019

-My work as creative director involved wearing many hats: lead copywriter, site editor, UX designer, product consultant, customer service manager, roadie, security, event coordinator, and many more.
 I redid the brand's voice and wrote (or re-wrote) all site content, product copy, packaging copy, and more.
-I ran social media, directed its sexy promotional videos, led the road team at events and conferences, and launched the brand's first and only blog.
+I ran the brand's social media, directed its promotional videos, led the team at events and conferences, and launched the brand's first and only blog.

-The challenges of promoting a site filled with explicit content were numerous — namely, we could not link to the online store on Facebook or other social platforms.
-To fix this, I launched the blog as a safe-for-work site focused on sex education.
-To that end, I interviewed artists, experts, and porn stars for content that generated high traffic to the site and was Facebook-safe.
-Sadly, this effort was not maintained after I left, and the blog is now NSFW.
-Fort Troff has been banned from Facebook.
+The challenges of promoting a site filled with explicit imagery were numerous — namely, we could not link to the online store on Facebook or other social media platforms.
+To work around this, I launched the blog as a safe-for-work site focused on sex education and interviewed artists, experts, and adult film stars for content that generated high traffic to the site — and was Facebook-safe.

 Gay Chic Magazine